branflake2267/docs/README.md

 ## Requirements

-* (*)nix System, because the path system is not windows compatible yet.
+- (*)nix System, because the path system is not windows compatible yet.

 ### CMD
 Download and install [Sencha Cmd](https://www.sencha.com/products/sencha-cmd/).

+## Reference

+- [Doxi](https://github.com/sencha/doxi) is used to build a json representation of the code.
+- Process: Doxi JSON Manifest > Doxi JSON Output > Doxi Used to Render HTML

 ## Build